nette/php-generator/readme.md

 ```

 **IMPORTANT NOTE:** when the class is part of the namespace, it is rendered slightly differently: all types (ie. type hints, return types, parent class name,
-implemented interfaces and used traits) are automatically *resolved*.
-It means that you have to **use full class names** in definitions
+implemented interfaces and used traits) are automatically *resolved* (unless you turn it off, see below).
+It means that you have to **use full class names** in definitions and they will be replaced
-and they will be replaced with aliases (according to the use-statements) or fully qualified names in the resulting code:
+with aliases (according to the use-statements) or fully qualified names in the resulting code:

 ```php
 $namespace = new Nette\PhpGenerator\PhpNamespace('Foo');